-Updated June 22nd, 2022 by Travel the Greek Way
+Updated August 21st, 2022 by Travel the Greek Way

 Porto Heli’s port is always favored by yachts and catamarans of all sizes as it has very good infrastructure and a large capacity.
 If you are thinking of sailing the Greek islands, don’t miss out, include Porto Heli in your route.

 Get your interactive map of Porto Heli here, to drive to any of the places listed on my things to do in Porto Heli.